Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Composition of VLSMs

-Given a trace $\tr$ in $\mathcal{V}$, its {\em (trace) projection} on component $j$ consists of all the projections of the transitions from $\tr$ with labels of the form $\langle j,l_j\rangle$ taken in the same order as in $\tr$.
+Given a trace $\tr$ in $\mathcal{V}$, its {\em (trace) projection} (\coqref{VLSM.Core.ProjectionTraces}{finite_trace_projection_list}) on component $j$ consists of all the projections of the transitions from $\tr$ with labels of the form $\langle j,l_j\rangle$ taken in the same order as in $\tr$.